go-aah/docs/routes-config.md

 Title: aah Routes Configuration
 Desc: Route configuration is to map controller and action with request URL.
 Supports path variables, domain and sub-domains.
-The configuration syntax is used by aah framework is similar to HOCON syntax, not 100%.
+The configuration syntax is used by aah framework is similar to HOCON syntax.
 Keywords: routes config, routes configuration, namespace routes, group routes, routes
 ---
 # aah Routes Configuration

 aah Routes configuration is flexible and effective.
-The configuration syntax is used by aah framework is very similar to HOCON syntax and not 100%.
+The configuration syntax is used by aah framework is very similar to HOCON syntax.
 To learn more about **[configuration syntax](configuration.html)**.

 Reference to [App Config](app-config.html), [Security Config](security-config.html), [Log Config](log-config.html).